scientific-python/scientific-python.org/content/en/about/governance.md

 This document describes how that participation takes place, how to find consensus, and how deadlocks are resolved.

+Note that this document only applies to the Scientific Python project, which aims to better coordinate the ecosystem and prepare scientific Python for the next decade of data science.
+However, every project in the ecosystem has its own governance structure.

 ## Roles And Responsibilities

+The Scientific Python project has the following roles and responsibilities.

 ### Community Members